New Brighton Cleans Up

 utilities superintendent Dave Olson

 The Army wanted more water pumped as a means of containing the aquifer.
 The remediation goal was 4.6 million gallons per day, much more than the city can use.
 To solve this issue, New Brighton entered into an agreement with Fridley to take the excess water.
 A 20-inch interconnecting pipeline now runs between the cities.
-"We use it all," said Dave Olson, New Brighton's public works superindendent.
+"We use it all," said Dave Olson, New Brighton's public works superintendent.
 "That which we can't use, we send to Fridley."
 Fridley pays only for the chemical addition of the water sent from New Brighton.

 The development of a second contamination plume brought about another change, the construction of a second treatment plant, the Plume Groundwater Recovery System (PGRS), and drilling of a well to serve that facility.